pagkly/Zed/Investopedia4/The Definition of Efficiency.md

 ## The Impacts of Efficiency

 An efficient society is better able to serve its citizens and function competitively.
 Goods produced efficiently are sold at a lower price.
 Advances as a result of efficiency have facilitated higher [[standards of living]](https://www.investopedia.com/terms/s/standard-of-living.asp) such as supplying homes with electricity, running water, and giving people the ability to travel.
 Efficiency reduces hunger and malnutrition because goods are transported farther and quicker.
-Also, advances in efficiency allow greater productivity in a shorter amount of time.
+Also, advances in efficiency allow greater [[Productivity|productivity]] in a shorter amount of time.

 Efficiency is an important attribute because all inputs are scarce.
 Time, money and [[raw materials]](https://www.investopedia.com/terms/r/rawmaterials.asp) are limited, and it is important to conserve them while maintaining an acceptable level of output.

 ## Real World Example

 Industry 4.0 is the Fourth Industrial Revolution characterized by digitalization.
-Factory processes, manufacturing, and service industries have all become more efficient with the advent of powerful computers, cloud computing, the Industrial Internet of Things (IIoT), data analytics, robotics, artificial intelligence, and machine learning.
+Factory processes, [[Manufacturing|manufacturing]], and service industries have all become more efficient with the advent of powerful computers, cloud computing, the Industrial Internet of Things (IIoT), data analytics, robotics, artificial intelligence, and machine learning.

-For example, data analytics can be applied in an industrial setting to inform factory or plant managers when machinery will need maintenance or replacement.
+For example, data analytics can be applied in an industrial setting to inform factory or plant managers when machinery [[Will|will]] need maintenance or replacement.
 This type of predictive maintenance can substantially reduce operational costs.
 Research from Accenture cited by Jay Lee, Chao Jin, Zongchang Liu and Hossein Davari Ardakani in their paper "Introduction to Data-Driven Methodologies for Prognostics and Health Management," shows that using data analytics for predicted maintenance [leads to a 30% drop in costs](http://www.computerweekly.com/opinion/Big-data-to-unlock-value-from-the-Industrial-Internet-of-Things) and 70% less equipment downtime.
 Data logging shows system usage in real time and, using the historical data built up over time managers can identify and fix inefficient systems.